ChenLiu-1996/starter-hugo-academic/content/publication/pub_2023_num1_DSE/index.md

 publication: International Conference on Machine Learning --- Workshop on Topology, Algebra, and Geometry in Machine Learning
 publication_short: In *ICML 2023 TAG-ML Workshop*

-abstract: Here we present information theoretic measures based on the data diffusion operator as characterisations of the representations learned by neural networks.
-Specifically, we define diffusion spectral entropy (DSE), i.e., entropy of the diffusion operator computed on the neural representation of a dataset as well as diffusion spectral mutual information (DSMI), which assesses the relationship between different sets of variables representing data.
-First, we show that these definitions form robust measures of intrinsic dimensionality and relationship strength respectively on toy data, outperforming binned Shannon entropy in terms of accuracy.
-Then we study the evolution of representations within classification networks and networks with self-supervised losses.
-In both cases, we see that generalizable training results in decrease in DSE over epochs --- starting from a random initialization.
-We also see that there is an increase in DSMI with the class label over time.
-On the other hand, training with corrupt labels results in a maintenance or increase in entropy and near-zero DSMI with labels.
-We also assess DSMI with the input and observe differing trends.
-On MNIST it grows until plateaus, whereas on CIFAR it increases and then decreases.
-Overall results show that these measures can elucidate characteristics of network performance as well as data complexity.
+abstract: Entropy and mutual information in neural networks provide rich information on the learning process, but they have proven difficult to compute reliably in high dimensions.
+Indeed, in noisy and high-dimensional data, traditional estimates in ambient dimensions approach a fixed entropy and are prohibitively hard to compute.
+To address these issues, we leverage data geometry to access the underlying manifold and reliably compute these information-theoretic measures.
+Specifically, we define diffusion spectral entropy (DSE) in neural representations of a dataset as well as diffusion spectral mutual information (DSMI) between different variables representing data.
+First, we show that they form noise-resistant measures of intrinsic dimensionality and relationship strength in high-dimensional simulated data that outperform classic Shannon entropy, nonparametric estimation, and mutual information neural estimation (MINE).
+We then study the evolution of representations in classification networks with supervised learning, self-supervision, or overfitting.
+We observe that (1) DSE of neural representations increases during training; (2) DSMI with the class label increases during generalizable learning but stays stagnant during overfitting; (3) DSMI with the input signal shows differing trends -- on MNIST it increases, while on CIFAR-10 and STL-10 it decreases.
+Finally, we show that DSE can be used to guide better network initialization and that DSMI can be used to predict downstream classification accuracy across 962 models on ImageNet.

 # Summary.
 An optional shortened abstract.
 summary: We proposed an information-theory based framework to measure the entropy and mutual information of neural network representations.